Particular/docs.particular.net/nservicebus/operations/installers.md

  - nservicebus/nservicebus-installers
 ---

-NServiceBus has the concept of installers to make sure that endpoint specific artifacts e.g., queues, directories, or databases are installed and configured automatically, if needed, at install time.
+NServiceBus has the concept of installers to make sure that endpoint specific artifacts e.g. queues, directories, or databases are installed and configured automatically, if needed, at install time.

 To create a custom installer is as easy as implementing the `INeedToInstallSomething` interface.